Applied Corporate Brand Management MSc

 Fees quoted are per annum and are subject to an annual increase.

-Applicants from non-business/management disciplines (and without any business/management element) will be eligible if they have a 1st Class Honours degree or the overseas equivalent and a minimum of two years' marketing and branding experience;
+- Applicants from non-business/management disciplines (and without any business/management element) will be eligible if they have a 1st Class Honours degree or the overseas equivalent and a minimum of two years full-time post qualification marketing or branding experience.

-Applicants with a 2.2 UK Honours degree or an equivalent internationally recognised qualification will be considered if they can demonstrate a minimum three years' marketing and branding experience.
+- Applicants with a 2:2 UK Honours degree or an equivalent internationally recognised qualification will be considered if they can demonstrate a minimum three years full-time post qualification marketing or branding experience.

-Applicants with non-degree qualifications will be considered if they can show a minimum 5 years' senior level branding experience.
+- Applicants with non-degree qualifications will be considered if they can show a minimum five years full-time senior level branding experience.

 English Language Requirements